How to measure extraction of coffee?

 When making espresso or drip filter coffee the purpose is to run water through the coffee bed.
 The more water you will have running through the coffee, the more you will extract as fresh water will have the full potential of extracting.

 You will have to have some sort of energy to extract flavour from coffee.
 The most common and easiest energy source for extracting is water’s thermal energy.
 More temperature, more extraction.

 When making espresso, pressure is another energy source for extracting.
 It works the same way as water temperature; more pressure, more extraction.

 Turbulence when making filter coffee

 Turbulence means some sort of movement in the coffee bed when making filter coffee.
 Moving the grounds and water will expose more surface area to the water so that it is possible to extract more.
 More turbulence, more extraction.

-Channelling means that water is running through the coffee bed unevenly.
-There are numerous reasons for channelling such as poor dripping / water distribution in drip filter coffee or cracked coffee puck in espresso making.
+Channeling means that water is running through the coffee bed unevenly.
+There are numerous reasons for channeling such as poor dripping / water distribution in drip filter coffee or cracked coffee puck in espresso making.